AmirMK/scence-to-style/README.md

 ## Important Notes

 - **Authentication**: By default, the application is configured to allow unauthenticated access.
-To restrict access, modify the Cloud Run settings in the script.
+To restrict access, you can modify the Cloud Run settings in the script.
+Additionally, if you want to restrict access to specific users or domains, consider using [Identity-Aware Proxy (IAP)]([https://cloud.google.com/iap](https://github.com/AmirMK/scence-to-style/edit/main/README.md#securing-access-with-identity-aware-proxy-iap)), which provides secure authentication and access control.

 - **Environment Variables**: The script sets essential environment variables for the application’s functionality:
   - **Service Account and Bucket Name**: In addition to `PROJECT_ID`, these are the main environment variables required to run the app.
 The script automatically assigns names to these variables, but users can change them by modifying lines 33 and 34 in the `set_up.sh` file.